What’s new in 2026

 Workers’ Compensation

-• Any employer with 5 or more employees.
+- All other employers with 5 or more employees.

-Disputes that can’t be resolved may proceed to the Court of Workers’ Compensation Claims and, finally, the Workers’ Compensation Appeals Board
+Disputes that can’t be resolved may proceed to the Court of Workers’ Compensation Claims and, finally, the Workers’ Compensation Appeals Board.

 Unemployment Insurance